 Steve Hartnett, Godan

 Steve began training in karate in 1977 in London, England with the Wado- Kai system which was pioneered by Sensei Tatsuo Suzuki.
 In November of 1982, two years after he arrived in Canada, Hartnett was promoted to 1st degree black belt by Sensei John Montgomery.
-Hartnett opened Sherwood Karate-Do in 1983 and since then has trained five prominent instructors in 5th degree black belts: Gord Besler (Calgary) and John Watson (Westmout) and 4th degree black belt Kendall Watson (Beaumont).
+Hartnett opened Sherwood Karate-Do in 1983 and since then has trained three prominent instructors in 5th degree black belts: Gord Besler (Calgary) and John Watson (Westmout) and 4th degree black belt Kendall Watson (Beaumont).
 In June 1989, Steve Hartnett, Chief Instructor for Sherwood Park, Beaumont and Ardrossan, officially joined Shihan Demura’s Genbukai organization.
 Today Hartnett holds a 5th degree black belt ranking in Shito Ryu karate taught by Master Fumio Demura and he was awarded the 2010 Instructor of the Year Award at the 25th Annual Genbukai Awards Banquet held in Lloydminster.
 In addition to karate-do Hartnett and other Genbukai instructors also teach Ryuku Kobudo (weaponry) as learned from Master Demura.

 Ed Keubler, Sandan